hapijs/good/API.md

 - `method` - method used by the request.
 Maps to `request.method`.
 - `path` - incoming path requested.
 Maps to `request.path`.
 - `query` - query object used by request.
 Maps to `request.query`.
-- `responseTime` - calculated value of `Date.now() - request.info.received`.
-- `responseSentTime` - calculated value of `request.info.responded - request.info.received`.
+- `responseTime` - calculated value of `request.info.responded - request.info.received`.
 - `statusCode` - the status code of the response.
 - `pid` - the current process id.
 - `httpVersion` - the http protocol information from the request.